oozman/omnipay-paymongo/README.md

     'cvv'         => '123',
 ]);
 ```
-This will return a `Token` where you can use to process a payment.
+This will return a `Token` object which you can use to process a payment.

 **3. Process a Payment**
 ```php